rickojn/bigram.py/README.md

 # Bigram Language Model

 A simple word-level bigram language model in Python.
 Feed it any text file and it will learn which words tend to follow which other words, then let you generate new text from a prompt.
+It also produces an interactive HTML visualisation of the full bigram table.

 ---